-The sediment removal will amount to approximately 5300 CY of silt, with lesser amounts of sand, clay and golf balls.
-The cost of hauling away the sediment immediately doubles the project budget, so the PGC has explored many alternatives to place the sediment onsite.
 The sediment is unlike typical soil - it has a silty texture, which is easily eroded and difficult to incorporate with other fill material.
 In particular, the silty texture lacks sufficient clay content to stick together (hence it is easily erodible) and when mixed with other soils or fill it does not hold together and it compresses (compacts).
 Consequently, the sediment cannot be reused as a construction material.
 It also cannot be easily incorporated into the soil within the golf course - a simple application of 0.5-inch over a large area would destroy existing turf and also risk washing off during evening irrigation or unexpected rain event.
-The sediment disposal will occur onsite, rather than hauling the sediment offsite or other placement options.
+Instead, the sediment will be temporarily stored in sediment bags, drained for 8 to 11 months, then hauled to a disposal facility approved by Oregon DEQ.
 See alternatives analysis for extensive discussion of such options, including logistical, physical, economic and environmental considerations.